matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

- * If several devices try to answer the same call, there is no way for them to determine clearly that the caller has set up the call with a different device, and no way for the caller to determine candidate events map to which answer.
+ * If several devices try to answer the same call, there is no way for them to determine clearly that the caller has set up the call with a different device, and no way for the caller to determine which candidate events map to which answer.
  * Hangup reasons are often incorrect.
  * There is confusion and no clear guidance on how clients should determine whether an incoming invite is stale or not.